Bacterial Sepsis

 Subacute Presentation:

-Bacterial sepsis can also have a subacute presentation, with symptoms that develop over days.
-The patient may initially experience nonspecific symptoms such as fever, fatigue, generalized weakness, and malaise.
-As the infection progresses, they may develop more specific signs of sepsis, including increased heart rate, respiratory distress, and organ dysfunction.
-This subacute presentation can be seen in intra-abdominal or urinary tract infections that gradually worsen.
+Bacterial sepsis can have a subacute presentation.
+The symptoms may develop over days.
+The patient can initially experience non-specific symptoms like fever, generalized weakness, malaise, and fatigue.
+They may develop some specific symptoms of sepsis like increased heart rate, respiratory distress as the infection progresses.
+The subacute presentation cab ne seen in intra-abdominal or UTI that significantly get worsen.

 Differential Diagnoses